SakshiFadnavis2003/SakshiFadnavis2003/README.md

 ---

-Thanks for visiting my profile!
+Thank you for visiting my profile!
+I am always open to discussing new opportunities and collaborations.
 Feel free to explore my repositories and connect with me. 😊